Aliases for CD1E Gene

 GeneCards Summary for CD1E Gene

 CD1E (CD1e Molecule) is a Protein Coding gene.
-Diseases associated with CD1E include multifocal motor neuropathy and mycobacterium malmoense.
+Diseases associated with CD1E include mycobacterium malmoense and multifocal motor neuropathy.
 Among its related pathways are Hematopoietic cell lineage.
-GO annotations related to this gene include beta-2-microglobulin binding and endogenous lipid antigen binding.
+GO annotations related to this gene include lipid binding and lipopeptide binding.
 An important paralog of this gene is CD1C.

 UniProtKB/Swiss-Prot for CD1E Gene